 In fact, the COVID-19 travel restrictions have led to a limited number of migrant domestic workers coming into Singapore.
 As a result, the Ministry of Manpower (MOM) set out new rules to address the shortage of migrant domestic workers in Singapore while ensuring the safety and welfare of every migrant domestic worker on the island is met.

-In this article, we will discuss the MOM’s set of guidelines that cover all of the COVID-19 safety details for maid agency services in Singapore.
+In this article, we will discuss the MOM’s set of guidelines that cover all of the COVID-19 safety details for maid agency services in Singaporemi.

-In MOM’s earliest advisory on COVID-19 to migrant domestic workers, employers and employment agencies, helpers and confinement nannies must obtain an entry approval to enter Singapore.
+In MOM’s earliest advisory on COVID-19 to foreign domestic workers in Singapore, employers and employment agencies, helpers and confinement nannies must obtain an entry approval to enter Singapore.
 This entry application must be made by the employers and maid agency services using the SafeTravel portal under the Work Pass Holder General Lane.

 As a condition to enter Singapore, pass holders who have obtained their entry approval are required to comply with the prevailing travel health control measures such as serving the Stay-Home Notice (SHN) and undergoing necessary COVID-19 tests.